 This policy applies to all organizational IT assets.

 The documentation shall consist of Media Handling Policy, and related procedures & guidelines.
 The Media Handling Policy document and all other referenced documents shall be controlled.
 Version control shall be to preserve the latest release and the previous version of any document.
-However, the previous version of the documents shall be retained only for a period of two years for legal and knowledge preservation purpose.
+However, the previous version of the documents shall be retained only for a period of two years for legal and knowledge preservation purposes.

 Records being generated as part of the Media Handling Policy shall be retained for a period of two years.
 Records shall be in hard copy or electronic media.
 The records shall be owned by the respective system administrators and shall be audited once a year.

 The Media Handling Policy document shall be made available to all the employees covered in the scope.
 All the changes and new releases of this document shall be made available to the persons concerned.
 The maintenance responsibility of the document shall be with the CISO and system administrators.

 The Media Handling Policy document shall be considered as “confidential” and shall be made available to the concerned persons with proper access control.
 Subsequent changes and versions of this document shall be controlled.

 The Media Handling Policy shall be implemented by the CISO / designated personnel.

 The primary area of concern is the secure management of media to protect sensitive or personal information from intentional or accidental exposure or misuse.
 The following shall be implemented:

 - Risks to information and the media on which it resides shall be securely managed throughout the lifecycle of procurement, use, storage, and disposition.

 - Only government-authorized media shall be used for managing data.